-I’m a New York Times and USA Today bestselling author of twenty-four historical western romance books and short stories.
+I’m a New York Times and USA Today bestselling author of over twenty-five historical western romance books and short stories.
 I’m a Texas girl through and through and reside in the panhandle on ancient land that carries the voices on the wind of those who lived and died.
 If I close my eyes and get still I can often hear them whispering in my ear.

 My love of history and the Old West was born from watching TV westerns and visiting museums and libraries.
 I’ve always been an avid reader and books opened up entirely new exciting worlds that seemed limited only by my imagination.

 Cowboys have always fascinated me and I often think I was born 150 years too late.
 I love writing about those men, their ladies, and the struggles they endure in trying to carve out a small place to call home.
 Western romance is my passion and I feel truly blessed.
 Humble roots and the love of family have become focal points in my stories.
 I sincerely hope readers enjoy what I strive to bring to life on the printed page.

 I’m a mother, grandmother, and now a great grandmother.
 In my family, I’m the storyteller and the one who records our history.
 I come from a long line of poor but prideful people.
 That’s okay.
 I’m happy with that.
 This is my legacy.

 2018 Finalist in the National Readers’ Choice Awards with To Catch a Texas Star